SPARKED is sponsored in part by the Phylis M. Esposito Charitable Fund, and the Maida Chicone Charitable Fund.

 A complete application includes:

-The selection process includes a 30-minute virtual interview of qualified candidates.
+The selection process includes a 30-minute virtual interview of qualified candidates during the month of April.
 Final decisions are communicated in the first week of May.

 Contact Us